cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     ...
     ```

-    That's correct.
-Your FIFO now has the game ids `[0, 2, 1]`.
-You see that the game 1, which was played on, has been sent to the tail of the FIFO.
+    That is correct.
+Your FIFO now has the game IDs `[0, 2, 1]`.
+You see that game `1`, which was played on, has been sent to the tail of the FIFO.

-8. What happens when Alice rejects game 2?
+8. What happens when Alice rejects game `2`?

     ```sh
     $ checkersd tx checkers reject-game 2 --from $alice